sarahphiri/web_services_coursework/README.md

 3. navigate to the wishlists page

 If the wishlist appears on the website, this confirms that the MCP server is correctly interacting with the deployed backend.

+### Troubleshooting

+If the MCP inspector reports that a port is already in use, a previous Node process may still be running.

+Run the following command to reset the MCP inspector environment:

+`pkill node`

 ## Why MCP Was Included